Novel Relay Selection Algorithms for Machine-to-Machine Communications with Static RF Interface Usage: Proposed Centralized Relay Selection Algorithm

-This section describes how to implement the algorithm of transformation of our optimal relay selection problem to a standard assignment problem, we construct a capacity matrix in two steps.
+This section describes how to implement the transformation of our optimal relay selection problem to a standard assignment problem.
+We construct a capacity matrix in two steps.
 To achieve this goal, in the first step, the first part of the matrix is filled by the link capacity of the sources and the relays and each of the base station channels.
-Hence, we have a capacity matrix of the new $k$-cardinality assignment problem.
-Then, to transform our $k$-cardinality assignment problem to a standard assignment problem, the rest of the matrix cells are filled by $A_{value}$, that
+Hence, we have a capacity matrix of the new $k$AP denoted by $M$.
+Then, to transform our $k$AP to a standard assignment problem, the rest of the matrix cells are filled by $A_{value}$, that